epigen/CellWhisperer/README.md

 2. Place it in `<PROJECT_ROOT>/resources/<dataset_name>/read_count_table.h5ad`
 3. Go to `cellwhisperer/src/cellxgene_preprocessing` and run the pipeline: `snakemake --config 'datasets=["<dataset_name>"]'`
    - This runs much faster if you use a GPU.
 Also, depending on your dataset, this might require a substantial amount of RAM.
    - We use GPT-4 or Mixtral to condense the CellWhisperer-generated cluster captions into brief titles.
-Set the environment variable `OPENAI_API_KEY` if you want to use the GPT-4
+Set the environment variable `OPENAI_API_KEY` if you want to use the GPT-4, otherwise Mixtral is used.
 4. Use the newly created file `snakemake /path/to/cellwhisperer/results/<dataset_name>/cellwhisperer_clip_v1/cellxgene.h5ad` to host a CELLxGENE Explorer instance:
    - `cellxgene launch -p 5005  --debug --host 0.0.0.0 --max-category-items 500 --var-names gene_name /path/to/cellwhisperer/results/<dataset_name>/cellwhisperer_clip_v1/cellxgene.h5ad /path/to/cellwhisperer/results/models/jointemb/cellwhisperer_clip_v1.ckpt`
    - For a docker-driven deployment refer to `hosting/home`